Find answers, information and resources to help you with all your California vehicle registration needs.

-Option 1.
-Renew in-person at a local DMV branch office.
+Option 2.
+Renew in-person at a DMV branch office (appointment required).
 Take with you your current or expired registration card and ID.
 You'll see a DMV clerk, pay your renewal fees and be issued your renewed registration.
 If your vehicle is due for a smog check, it must have been completed or else the DMV will issue you what is called an RDF.
 It stand for Report of Deposit of Fees.
-It is not current registration, but simply proof that you've paid the DMV.
+It is not current registration, but proof that you've paid the DMV.
 You can no longer be charged late fees.
 Once your vehicle is smog checked, your new registration card and sticker will be mailed to you.
 It's not really recommend to go this route if you haven't smog checked your vehicle and a smog inspection is required, or if your vehicle is uninsured.
-The reason being, it takes the DMV longer to issue registration once a vehicle has been RDF'ed.
-It's best to visit the DMV only when you have everything you need to get your renewed registration.
+The reason being is, it takes the DMV longer to issue registration once a vehicle has been RDF'ed.
+It's best to visit the DMV once you have everything you need to get your registration renewed in one visit.

-Option 2.
-Renew online through the California DMV online renewal system.
-Visit the CA registration renewal website.
+Option 3.
+Renew online through the California DMV online renewal system here.
 Have your vehicle's license plate number and last five digits of the Vehicle Identification Number (VIN).
 You can get both of these off of an old registration card or directly from your vehicle.
 The license plate number is obvious, it's on the license plate, and the VIN can be obtained either from the public VIN (located behind the windshield on the lower drivers side corner) or from the drivers side door post.
-Same as with visiting a local DMV branch office, ensure you have your smog check completed (if your vehicle requires one) and insurance on record with the DMV.
+Same as with visiting a DMV office, ensure you have your smog check completed (if required) and insurance on record with the DMV.
 Do not use the state's online system if either of these requirements are not fulfilled.
-The system will automatically RDF your vehicle's registration and it will take you much longer to receive your renewed registration card and sticker.
+As mentioned above, the system will automatically RDF your vehicle's registration and it will take much longer to receive your renewed registration card and license plate sticker.